syncfusion/ej2-javascript-docs/src/maps/maps/how-to/drilldown.md

 # Drill-down

-By clicking a continent, you can view all the countries available in that continent using the drill-down feature.
+By clicking a continent, all the countries available in that continent can be viewed using the drill-down feature.
 For example, the countries in the `Africa` continent have been showcased here.
-You can showcase all the countries in `Africa` continent by clicking the [shapeSelected](../../api/maps/) event as mentioned in the following code example.
+To showcase all the countries in `Africa` continent by clicking the [`shapeSelected`](../api/maps#shapeselected) event as mentioned in the following example.

 <!-- markdownlint-disable MD031 -->
 {% tab template= "maps/default-map", sourceFiles="index.ts,index.html" , es5Template="drill" %}